Automatic Cache

 Related articles

-When you switch theme, you might ask for the entire cache to be cleared.
+When you activate or deactivate a plugin, you might ask for the entire cache to be cleared.

 Ready to get started?